hellbox/srob-migration/content/reviews/never-forget-never-forgive.md

 name = "Never forget, never forgive" title = "Never forget, never forgive" dek = "Jennifer Natalya Fink reads from her remarkable novel at Elliott Bay Book Company this Friday.
-It's about the way we forget all the tragedies that make us into who we are, and how that's maybe the biggest tragedy of all." facebookauto = "If we forget the tragedies that shape us, Bhopal Dance asks, are we turning our backs on our own humanity?" twitterauto = "If we forget the tragedies that shape us, Bhopal Dance asks, are we turning our backs on our own humanity?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/bhopal-dance.md"]
+It's about the way we forget all the tragedies that make us into who we are, and how that's maybe the biggest tragedy of all." type = "Review"facebookauto = "If we forget the tragedies that shape us, Bhopal Dance asks, are we turning our backs on our own humanity?" twitterauto = "If we forget the tragedies that shape us, Bhopal Dance asks, are we turning our backs on our own humanity?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/bhopal-dance.md"]